viam-devrel/viamcodelabs/site/viamguides/src/yolo-training/yolo-training.md

 1. In [the Viam app](https://app.viam.com/data/datasets), find the **DATASETS** tab.
 1. Click on the name of your dataset (`yolo-objects`).
    ![select dataset](assets/select-objects-dataset.png)
 1. Here, you'll see all of the images you've captured.
-Select one image from the dataset.
-A side panel will appear on the right-hand side.
-You can see details about this image, such as any objects annotated, associated tags, which datasets the image belongs to, among other details.
    ![dataset overview](assets/dataset-overview.png)
 Select one image from the dataset.
 A side panel will appear on the right-hand side.
 You can see details about this image, such as any objects annotated, associated tags, which datasets the image belongs to, among other details.
    ![dataset side panel when single image selected](assets/select-single-image.png)